noxception/cyberRoyal/README.md

 - PowerShell v3 or greater
 - RoyalTS v5.0 or greater (v5.1+ with Web AutoForm Login entries)
 - CyberArk PSM for RDP which allow to connect RDP directly (with or without NLA) - see [CyberArk PSM documentation](https://docs.cyberark.com/Product-Doc/OnlineHelp/PAS/Latest/en/Content/PASIMP/PSSO-ConnectingDirectly.htm)
-- A Webserver that can provide the server side prefetched list (e.g. use an IIS from a PVWA component server)
+- Optionnaly, a Webserver that can provide the server side prefetched list (e.g. use an IIS from a PVWA component server)
 - Domain Accounts in CyberArk must provide their Targets in the "RemoteMachineAddress" attribute

 ## Setup ServerSide